gabadi/JOOQ-scala-mappings/CONTRIBUTING.md

 ### Tests

-All commits that fix bugs or add features need a test.
+Every commit that solves a bug or adds new features needs a test.

 `<blink>` Do not merge code without tests.`</blink>`

 ### Docs

-Please update the docs with any API changes, the code and docs should always be in sync.
+If you make any change to the API, please change the docs to keep it on sync!

 ### Development